Slow Cooker Beef Barley Stew

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.

-This post was previously published February 2015.
-Photographs and some of the text were updated January 2018.
+This post was originally published in 2015.
+Photographs and some of the text were updated in 2018 and 2021.